-Mnemonic strategies Another factor that positively influences retention rate is the incorporation of mnemonic items.
+Another factor that positively influences retention rate is the incorporation of mnemonic items.
 Being derived from the ancient Greek word mnemonicos ("of memory"), the term "mnemonic strategy" denotes the usage of items such as acronyms, rhymes, visual information or stories that improve memory storage and retrieval.
 Mnemonic strategies can also be actively used for instruction to "improve recall by systematically integrating specific retrieval routes within to-be-learned content" (Scruggs and Mastropieri, 1992), and have been shown effective for learning facts and data in a wide variety of subjects and for learners of all ages (Carney and Levin, 2000).
-Mnemonic strategies can be well used when learning foreign languages. "vaca" for example is the Spanish word for "cow".
-If a learner has difficulties in remembering this word he or she can try to memorize the word by visualizing a cow that is VAC(A)uuming its field (see Figure 2).
+It should be kept in mind, though, that mnemonic associations are influenced by cultural background and personal history.

-Figure 2: Mnemonic example Practical application The ideal learning tool should incorporate these scientific principles.
+The ideal learning tool should incorporate these scientific principles.
 Indeed, there have been some attempts to design an optimal learning tool.
 For example, de Boer (2003) described a theoretical framework for a Computer Assisted Language Learning (CALL) tool.
 Based on prior research on the spacing effect, he calculated the most efficient presentation schedule for vocabulary learning.
 However, approaches like these are the exception rather than the rule, and the average student is still hard pressed to gain access to an optimized learning instrument that is applicable to a variety of uses and easily customized.

 MemoryLifter, a free educational software based on the Leitner algorithm, combines the benefits of spaced learning with mnemonic strategies (LearnLift, 2008).
+The software employs virtual, multimedia flashcards that can incorporate images, audio, and video material (see Figure 2).